The French Colony Nobody Talks About: A Week in Pondicherry

 If you're doing a South India circuit, Kerala is an overnight train away, and Goa connects via Bengaluru.
 Mumbai has direct flights from Chennai.

 Best months: October to March (post-monsoon, 22-32C).
-November is peak cyclone risk — I'd personally avoid the first two weeks of November.
+November carries peak cyclone risk — steer clear of the first two weeks.
 December-February is ideal.

 Budget: INR 3,000-6,000/day ($36-72) covers a heritage guesthouse, three meals, and activities.
-Pondicherry is cheaper than Goa and more expensive than Orchha.
-The sweet spot of Indian travel pricing.
+Pondicherry sits cheaper than Goa and pricier than Orchha — the sweet spot of Indian travel pricing.